 In recent months, Companies House has unveiled a user-friendly ‘new look’, and ‘Companies House Alpha’ aims to see how users rate the design and ease-of-use of prototype forms and services.

-You can access the Alpha service here.
 You can currently preview an appointment of company director form, and a change of director’s details form.

 From our own experience, the new forms do seem more attractive to look at, and fairly easy to use.